Fox's Book of Martyrs

 and trampled under foot until the blood gushed out,

-Quakers were imprisoned; and of them five hundred were in and about London, and, the suburbs;
+and of them five hundred were in and about London, and, the suburbs; several of whom

 Six

-ein prison, merely for religion's sake, of whom
+time, were in prison, merely for religion's sake, of whom several

 Yet,